InRule/DevOpsServices/doc/InRuleCICD_Slack.md

 If you deactivate incoming webhooks, new webhook URLs will not be generated when your app is installed to your team.
 If you’d like to remove access to existing webhook URLs, you will need to Revoke All OAuth Tokens.

-#### InRule CI/CD configuration for Slack integration
+#### InRule DevOps configuration for Slack integration

-Once the Slack application is created, incoming webhooks enabled, and at least one webhook added to the application, we are ready to set up the configuration for where the CI/CD framework can send Slack messages.
-The data sent to Slack by InRule CI/CD can be "normal" notifications regarding various CI/CD steps or detailed debug messages with the progress of an operation or any raised errors.
+Once the Slack application is created, incoming webhooks enabled, and at least one webhook added to the application, we are ready to set up the configuration for where the DevOps framework can send Slack messages.
+The data sent to Slack by InRule DevOps can be "normal" notifications regarding various DevOps steps or detailed debug messages with the progress of an operation or any raised errors.

-The webhook URL's are the only information the CI/CD framework requires before it can start sending notifications to a Slack channel.
+The webhook URL's are the only information the DevOps framework requires before it can start sending notifications to a Slack channel.
 The URL's must be listed separated by a space, under the **Slack.SlackWebhookUrl configuration key**.
-Here is an example, with masked values, which is **applicable for a local deployment**.  **For the Azure CI/CD app service**, the configuration follows the format in the [starter cloud config file](../config/InRule.CICD.Runtime.Service.config.json).
+Here is an example, with masked values, which is **applicable for a local deployment**.  **For the DevOps app service**, the configuration follows the format in the [starter cloud config file](../config/InRule.CICD.Runtime.Service.config.json).

 ```
 <add key="Slack.SlackWebhookUrl" value="https://hooks.slack.com/services/xxxxxxxxx/xxxxxxxx/xxxxxxxxxxxxxxxxxxx https://hooks.slack.com/services/yyyyyyyyy/yyyyyyyy/yyyyyyyyyyyyyyyyyyy"/>